HiskiHuovila/runecycle-srd/docs/MonsterBuilder.md

 - Terraformer (2): All area within close of the Monster becomes Difficult Terrain for 1 minute.
 - Terrifying scream (2): Action: Screams, causing Afraid to all who hear within Nearby.
 - Type Immunity (1): Is immune to a certain type of damage such as fire or ice.
 The strength of this varies depending on what Powers player use.
 - Undead (1): Regains 1 Heart per minute after Combat Time has ended if not beheaded or fully destroyed.
 - Unfazed (2): Immune to all Conditions.
 - Unmovable (1): Immune to Flung and Prone.
-- Untouchable (1): Has permanent Disengage.

 > This list contains examples but you are encouraged to use it as a baseline and come up with your own features.